 Higher standards for gun dealers can help stop the stream of guns into our communities.
 Enter the FFLA.

 The Federal Firearm Licensee Act (FFLA) is a bill that would bring the federal laws that gun dealers must follow into the 21st century.
-The FFLA was first introduced by Rep. Robin Kelly (D-IL) in 2021.
+The FFLA has been introduced by Representative Robin Kelly (D-IL) in the House of Representatives and Senator Dick Durbin (D-IL) in the United States Senate.
 It would require gun dealers to follow fundamental and responsible business practices to keep communities safe and help hold those who fail to do so accountable.

 People “engaged in the business” of selling firearms must become Federal Firearm Licensees (FFLs).
 FFLs must follow existing laws intended to protect communities from gun violence.
 Current laws are designed to help federal, state, and local law enforcement solve gun crimes to hold bad actors accountable.
 These laws require gun sellers to become FFLs and to comply with recordkeeping, background check, and reporting requirements.